-•The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for.
-The charity has not made any donations during the year ended 31 March 2023.
+- •The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for.
+The charity made 8 donations totalling £4,805 during the financial year to 31 March 2023. - •There is varied success in the dispersion of this Trust across the Borders.
+In some areas all of the funding has been awarded, and in other areas there have been only a few applications despite ongoing promotion of the Trust.